Hiring and recruiting, the Slack way

 - Slow

-It takes far too long to find the right people and bring them on board, and burns through too much time and cash in the process.
+Takes far too long to find the right people and bring them on board, and burns through too much time and cash in the process

 - One-sided

-It’s oriented towards the internal needs of the firm doing the recruiting, without paying enough attention to what candidates need and want.
+Oriented toward the internal needs of the firm doing the recruiting, without paying enough attention to what candidates need and want

 - Unresponsive

-It leaves candidates waiting for weeks on end to find out what’s happening with their application.
+Leaves candidates waiting for weeks on end to find out what’s happening with their application

 - Cumbersome

-It relies on aging technology that simply can’t deliver instant communication, seamless information sharing or cross-boundary collaboration
+Relies on aging technology that simply can’t deliver instant communication, seamless information sharing or crossboundary collaboration

 Introducing the channel-based messaging platform: a new approach to managing recruiting (and all of HR)